davepoppins5073/Challenge2-Loan-Qual-App/README.md

 So to that end i changed the structure of my code around to do the following
 1. In app.py I changed the save_qualifying_loans function to utilize the sys.exit() more
 2. Created a separate function.py with two functions, only one of which was called.
-I made sure to make use of questionary and sys.exit(0
+I made sure to make use of questionary and sys.exit()